 Transfer into an adult court proceeding can result in several negative consequences for the accused.
 Juvenile proceedings take place in a closed courtroom, while adult proceedings are typically public.
 A conviction record is generally sealed for juveniles, while adult records are frequently publicly accessible.
 Adult penalties tend to be much harsher than the penalties for the comparable juvenile offenses.
 The juvenile courts tend to be focused on the rehabilitation of the accused, unlike adult courts which may be focused more on punishment.
 Sadly, juveniles who serve jail and prison time are much more likely to be assaulted than those serving in juvenile facilities.

 Whenever possible a juvenile should try to avoid being charged as an adult since the penalties for adults are typically much harsher and the conviction record is much easier to access by third parties later.
-Contact a local attorney for a free evaluation about your case and how to avoid or resist transfer to adult court.
+An experienced attorney can help defend your rights and ensure the best possible outcome.
+Get started today and find a criminal defense attorney near you.